 Stopping advanced prostate cancer in its tracks

-In 2010 a team funded by us published a paper showing that a gene called PTEN played an important role.
-Men who have a mutation in their PTEN gene are more likely to have aggressive prostate cancer.
-They also showed that 40-60% of men with prostate cancer have one of these mutations.
+In 2010, a team funded by us published research showing that a gene called PTEN played an important role.
+Men who had a mutation in their PTEN gene were more likely to have aggressive prostate cancer.
+The researchers also showed that 40-60% of men with prostate cancer have a PTEN mutation.

 PTEN acts like a handbrake.
-When it’s present, it controls when cells can grow, and when they can't.
-When PTEN is mutated and its function is lost the handbrake is released and can't be put back on - the result is that cells grow uncontrollably.
+When it’s present, it controls when cells can grow and when they can't.
+When PTEN is mutated and its function is lost, the handbrake is released and can't be put back on - resulting in cells that grow much more quickly than normal.

 Photo Johann Sebastian De Bono Standard